Obour Tanner

-Obour Tanner also spelled Abour or Arbour (1750 — June 21, 1835) was an enslaved African woman who lived in Newport, Rhode Island.
+Obour Tanner, also spelled Abour or Arbour (c.
+1750 — June 21, 1835), was an enslaved African woman who lived in Newport, Rhode Island.
 Tanner was a regular correspondent of poet Phillis Wheatley, and the only correspondent of Wheatley's that was of African descent.
 Tanner acted as an agent for Wheatley in Newport and made the largest known order of Wheatley's Poems on Various Subjects, Religious and Moral in 1773.

 Early life

 Obour Tanner was enslaved by silversmith and slave trader James Tanner, of Newport, Rhode Island some time in the early 1760s.
 James Tanner had been dismissed from a church in Boston, and joined the First Congregational Church in Newport in 1758.
 In that same year, Tanner advertised in the Newport Mercury for an auction of enslaved Africans "just imported from Africa."
 Obour was baptized and admitted as "a servant of James Tanner" into the First Congregational Church in July 1768.
 It was common custom at this time to be baptized at the age of eighteen, so Tanner may have been born in 1750.
 Wheatley's biographer, John Shields, suggests that perhaps Tanner and Wheatley traveled the Middle Passage together, aboard the same ship in 1761, the Phillis.

 Author Martha Bacon, writing in 1964, claimed that Tanner met with Harriet Beecher Stowe in her later years and told Beecher Stowe "that she thought she and Phillis had made the journey to America in the same slave ship.
 Obour also believed that she recognized Phillis when the two met in Newport in the summer of 1770 when Mary Wheatley spent a season in the watering place and brought Phillis with her as maid-companion."
 According to Michael Monescalchi, Bacon is one of three scholars who claim Wheatley visited Newport in 1770, though none present any evidence.

 Literary scholar Babacar M'Bye writes that Wheatley and Tanner used their "brutal separation from their homeland as an urge to create a female community based upon companionship and unity."
 M'Bye also writes that the "friendship and solidarity that Wheatley and Obour Tanner created out of their shared experience of the Middle Passage reflects a Pan-African philosophy known as the experiential communality of blacks.